While reminiscent of the traditions of India and China, Nepal has its own distinct cultural flavour.

 If you’re traveling around, there are a few must-visit places to learn about traditional culture in Nepal.

-Located on a hill 2kms west of Thamel, Swayambhunath offers great views across the city.
+Located on a hill 2km west of Thamel, Swayambhunath offers great views across the city.
 It’s a particularly holy place for Nepal’s Tantric Buddhists.

 It’s nicknamed the ‘monkey temple’ and as soon as you arrive, it’ll soon become clear why as you see monkeys crawling up the stone steps to the temple.

 To the east of central Kathmandu, this is considered to be the holiest Tibetan Buddhist site outside of Tibet.